 Within certain limits, the parties are furthermore free to intensify this statutory duty of confidentiality.

 Are employers obliged to provide references to new employers if these are requested?

 According to the prevailing doctrine, every provision of references requires the employee’s consent.
-If the employee does consent, he/she is principally entitled to a provision of references by the former employer, however.
+If the employee does consent, he/she is principally entitled to the provision of references by the former employer.

 The most common difficulties are

 - the potential voidness of a given notice respectively the potential standstill of the notice period in case of terminations of employees incapacitated for work due to illness (see art.
 336c of the Swiss Code of Obligations);

 - the special procedure the employer has to adhere to in case of a termination of older employees with many years of employment respectively the impending abusiveness of a termination in case of non-adherence to this procedure (see art.
 336 of the Swiss Code of Obligations);

 - the specific procedural requirements in case of terminations in the course of a mass redundancy respectively the impending abusiveness of a termination in case of non-compliance with these requirements (see art.
 335d et seqq. and art.
 336 of the Swiss Code of Obligations); and

 - uncertainties regarding the impact of the termination of employment on an employee’s bonus entitlement.